What better place to hold a World Music Festival?

-A sea of people, bodies swaying, almost touching each other, as they sat cross-legged on woven mats, covered the hillside in front of the main stage at the Rainforest World Music Festival in Kuching, Sarawak, Malaysia.
+Attending the RWMF was one of those experiences you remember second-by-second, detail-by-detail.
+And I was far from the only one entranced with the show.
+That night, a sea of people, bodies swaying, almost touched each other as they sat cross-legged on woven mats that covered the hillside in front of the main stage.
 It was a night to celebrate music.
 And what a celebration it was!

-Black Umfolosi, a group from Zimbabwe, mesmerized the crowd with their aceppella singing and dancing.
+Black Umfolosi, a group from Zimbabwe, were one of my favorites.
+They mesmerized the crowd with their aceppella singing and dancing.
 Lyrical words reverberated through the audience, gaining the strength of a swinging hammer, as the song took us from Capetown to Cairo, brick-by-brick, laying the railroad.
 Action and song told the sad, sad story of hardship and eventually, success.

-I was lucky enough to be at the Sarawak Cultural Village for the morning press conference that started the festival.
+I’d also been able to visit the Sarawak Cultural Village for the morning press conference that started the festival.
 Each group of performers on the weekend schedule was introduced and gave a little bit of information about themselves, which was helpful in selecting the afternoon workshops I wanted to attend.

 Workshops were in a few different venues, but all featured enthusiastic, talented musicians willing to share their experiences and ideas.
 One presenter was a shepherd in Southeast Sibera.
 Another group consisted of a 30-member band from all walks of life–the thing that linked them was that all of their instruments were made of bamboo.
 A trio featured musicians using a guitar and a washboard.

 Between workshops, I wandered around the Sarawak Cultural Village, becoming familiar with the area’s multiple traditions, much the same as the colorful past of my home back in Saskatchewan.
 The scenery though, was vastly different with the palms and lush tropical forest!